February 1, 2011

 disposed to accept the ministrations of either of these churches can find representatives of nearly all

 denominations in Milford, ten minutes away by trolley.
 The Unitarian church occupies a building presented to

 The particular feature of Hopedale which is bound to catch the stranger's eye is the lovely residence streets.
-On

-in solving the housing problem when it is given sympathetic attention.
+accomplished in solving the housing problem when it is given sympathetic attention.
 They have nearly all

 been erected by the Draper Company, which rents them to its employees at charges varying from $10 to $15

 a month, the higher rents being for those houses equipped with furnace and bath-room.
 Ashes and garbage

 The physical welfare of Hopedale's citizens is as carefully looked after as is their mental well-being.
-The town is
+The

-Hopedale being one of the few places where automobile apparatus is in regular use.
+excellent, Hopedale being one of the few places where automobile apparatus is in regular use.
 This is

 made possible by the well paved streets and the absence of steep grades.